-This system looks at our constitution, our emotional health and our spiritual health when considering a persons overall health picture.
+This system looks at our constitution, our emotions our behaviors and our spiritual life when considering the overall health picture of an individual.
 Chinese Medicine recognizes that our organs and all the related parts of the organ systems have consciousness.
 This idea may seem weird, it’s not mainstream and it’s not testable by science, at least not yet.

 Its complex, no doubt about it, and for the longest time that stopped me from writing or even talking about this stuff to people not in the Chinese Medical world.
-How could I possible do justice to something so connected, in a few linear sentences.
+How could I possibly do justice to something so connected, in a few linear sentences?
 But we have to start somewhere, and experience shows that people are hungry for this wisdom.

-CHINESE MEDICINE is NOT new age unicorn tears.
-We don’t think the only thing in life is love and gratitude and that spiritual health is the only health we need to concern ourselves with.
-It holds a balanced perspective on all emotions and facets of life, including spiritual, mental/emotional and physical.
-An excellent physician will be able to know, based on diagnostic questions and observations, as well as intuition which area needs attention.
+Chinese Medicine holds a balanced perspective in all facets of life, including spiritual, mental/emotional and physical.
+An excellent physician will be able to know, based on diagnostic questions and observations, as well as their intuition which area needs attention.
 Intuition is key as this is when we begin to practice the art of any medicine.
 But we ONLY start to honour this art once we have a solid foundation of a medical system that has evolved over thousands of years of experience.

 When we think metaphorically we go beyond what is obvious, into the deeper layers of our experience, into what we give meaning to in our lives.
 I invite you to begin to think in these terms as we move through the rest of this blog.

 The Organ Systems according to Chinese Medicine and Acupuncture

 - The Kidney and Urinary Bladder are related to the Water Element.